nikos230/project-ieroklis/README.md

 From this model, two additional task-specific models were derived by retaining only the encoder part of MedST-28: an LSTM decoder was added for the Fire Risk task, and a Convolutional decoder was added for the Fire Spread task.

 ### MedST-28 model
 The architecture used for the pre-training is shown below, its based on [SatMAE-VIT](https://github.com/sustainlab-group/SatMAE) model.
 To pre-train a `ViT encoder` and `decoder` are used with 75% masking in the input images.
 The data used for pre-training spans the years 2006 to 2019, while the years 2020, 2021, and 2022 were reserved for validation and testing in the fine-tuning tasks.
-To prevent data leakage, pre-training was limited to data up to 2019.
+To prevent data leakage, pre-training was limited to data up to 2019. <br />

+`Input of pre-training`: `28 variables` in 64 x 64 pixel patches with 152 channels. <br /> <br />
+The inputs consiists of 28 variables across a 10 day temporal window, so the input tensor has shape of (channels, height, width) = (152, 64, 64)

 ### MedST-28 fine-tune for Fire Risk
 To fine-tune the MedST-28 model for the Fire Risk task, the ViT decoder was replaced with an `LSTM decoder`.
-This modification enables the model to learn temporal features by utilizng the features from the pre-trained encoder, the final layer of the model (after the LSTM layer) is a binary classification layer where `0 are un-burned pixels` while `1 are burned pixels`.
+This modification enables the model to learn temporal features by utilizng the features from the pre-trained encoder, the final layer of the model (after the LSTM layer) is a binary classification layer where `0 are un-burned pixels` while `1 are burned pixels`. <br />

+`Input of fine-tune for Fire Risk`: 28 variables in 1 x 1 pixel patches with 152 channels* <br />
+`Output of fine-tune for Fire Risk`: Binary Classification <br /> <br />

+*The inputs consiists of 28 variables across a 10 day temporal window, so the input tensor has shape of (channels, height, width) = (152, 1, 1)

 ### MedST-28 fine-tune for Fire Spread
 To fine-tune the MedST-28 model for the Fire Spread task, the ViT decoder was replaced with an `Convolutional decoder`.
 This modification enables the model to learn spatial features from the pre-trained encoder.
-The final layer of the model generates an binary segmatation map, where `0 are un-burned pixels` and `1 are burn pixels`.
+The final layer of the model generates an binary segmatation map, where `0 are un-burned pixels` and `1 are burn pixels`. <br />

+`Input of fine-tune Fire Spread`: 28 variables in 64 x 64 pixel patches with 152 channels* <br />
+`Output of fine-tune for Fire Spread`: Binary Classification Map (Output size same as Input size, 64x64 pixels) <br /> <br />

+*The inputs consiists of 28 variables across a 10 day temporal window, so the input tensor has shape of (channels, height, width) = (152, 64, 64)

 | MedST-28 | MedST-28 fine-tune for Fire Risk | MedST-28 fine-tune for Fire Spread |
 |----------|----------------------------------|-----------------------------------|